What Is Accounts Receivable and How do they work?

 How to Define Accounts Receivable?

 We often have heard that accounts receivable are also known as trade receivable.
 The products or services that you offered on credit for your customers.
 Unpaid invoice services are a way to get this money.
-This money is called accounts receivable because you are legally rightful to get this payment in the revenue accounts.
+This money is called accounts receivable because you are legally right to get this payment in the revenue accounts.

 This might not appear in your income statement, however, the balance sheet has the record of accounts receivable.
 This will help to maintain the year-end financial report which will give a clear picture of the net worth of your business.